blauohrfuchs/blauohrfuchs/README.md

 I am a 19y/o dual student of business informatics.
 Interested in data science, project management and software development.

+⌨️ Currently working with python/pandas to create new insights for business

 <!--
 **blauohrfuchs/blauohrfuchs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.